JLibyvali/mit_6.828/Lec_materials/Lec1/README.md

 	movw	$0x1234,0x472			# warm boot
 ```

-> Question Where is the first instruction of the kernel?
+> `[Q]?`  Where is the first instruction of the kernel?

 In kern/entry.S

-> Question How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
+> `[Q]?`  How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?

 Using ELF header struct members.
 First read a page size memory to address[0x100000] with the struct Elf type. then access struct Elf to get the ELF file end page offset.
 Then using `readsegt()` function to read correct num sectors.

 #### Loading Kernel
 ---

 In this sections, using the `objdump` to read `obj/kern/kern and obj/boot/boot.out` various header tale information.
 See wiki to know ELF format and its tables [https://en.wikipedia.org/wiki/Executable_and_Linkable_Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).